LiveOne Inc. (LVO) Reveals an Earnings Mystery

-LiveOne Inc. (NASDAQ:LVO) went up by 4.38% from its latest closing price compared to the recent 1-year high of $6.95.
-The company’s stock price has collected -10.46% of loss in the last five trading sessions.
-Press Release reported 3 hours ago that LIVEONE SIGNS BINDING LETTER OF INTENT TO ACQUIRE TRADER2B AND EXCLUSIVELY LICENSE PLATFORM TO GAMIFY LIVEONE
+LiveOne Inc. (NASDAQ:LVO) went up by 8.47% from its latest closing price compared to the recent 1-year high of $6.95.
+The company’s stock price has collected -7.91% of loss in the last five trading sessions.
+Press Release reported on 12/30/21 that LiveOne to Present at the 24th Annual Needham Growth Conference on Monday, January 10th at 2:45pm ET

 Is It Worth Investing in LiveOne Inc. (NASDAQ :LVO) Right Now?